-I will be removing the huge mirror.
-I will update the cabinet hardware.
+I will be removing the huge mirror and update the cabinet hardware.
 The cabinets will be painted a dark moody gray.
 I will add a stunning mirror that I found months ago and had nowhere to use it.
-I will do something to change the light fixture.
+The light fixture will be repainted.

 As you can see, this side of the bathroom is not used and probably not be included in the makeover.

 Let’s do this!
 Let’s see if I can do a Jack and Jill Budget Makeover and only spend money on the flooring.
 Check out my weekly post to see my progress.